Credit Card Calculator

 Features:

-- Calculate credit card payoff time
+- Estimate credit card payoff time from your current balance, APR, and payment plan

-- Compare minimum vs fixed payment strategies
+- Compare minimum payment behavior against a higher fixed monthly payment

 FAQ